 Finally, you need to enter your expected percentage of wasted tiles.
 Waste usually occurs due to tiles being broken during handling and manipulation, but also due to the need to cut some of them in pieces in order to achieve the desired floor design / layout pattern.
 Some of these pieces cannot be used and need to be discarded.
 Allowing for between 5-10% waste is a good practice.

-The tile calculator will also output the number of boxes and the total price of the tiles if you enter the box size (tiles per box) and the price per box.
+The calculator will also output the number of boxes and the total price of the tiles if you enter the box size (tiles per box) and the price per box.
 These two parameters are optional.

 Does the calculation require a particular tile ordering?